web-infra-dev/modern.js/packages/toolkit/main-doc/en/docusaurus-plugin-content-docs/current/guides/basic-features/data-fetch.md

 ## Data loader(recommend)

 Modern.js recommends the use of conventional routing for route management.
-With Modern.js' [conventional (nested) routing](/docs/guides/basic-features/routes#conventional-routing), each routing component (`layout.ts` or `page.ts`) can export a function `loader` that can be executed before the component renders, providing data to the routing component.
+With Modern.js' [conventional (nested) routing](/docs/guides/basic-features/routes#conventional-routing), each routing component (`layout.ts` or `page.ts`) can have a `loader` file with the same name that can be executed before the component renders, providing data to the routing component.

 :::info
 Modern.js v1 supports getting data by [useLoader](#useloaderold), which is no longer the recommended usage and it is not recommended to mix both except for migration process.